cujojs/when/docs/debug-api.md

 ## Global rejection events

-when.js &lt;= 3.7.0 supports global `window` events in browsers, and `process` events in Node, similar to Node's `'uncaughtException'` event.
+when.js &gt;= 3.7.0 supports global `window` events in browsers, and `process` events in Node, similar to Node's `'uncaughtException'` event.
 This allows applications to register a handler to receive events from all promise implementations that support these global process events.

 The events are: